Embedding a crossword with Crosshare

 .
 Custom development is available to make sure Crosshare meets your needs exactly.

 This article is part of a series of posts designed to teach visitors about crosswords in general as well as some Crosshare specific features.
-If you have any questions or suggestions for this or other articles please contact us via email or twitter.
+If you have any questions or suggestions for this or other articles please contact us via email, twitter, or discord.

 We're seeking volunteers to help expand and edit this knowledgebase so it becomes more useful for constructors and solvers.
 If you're interested please reach out!